Guidelines and Expectations Online Learning

 I try to check email all day, but set aside time each morning before 8 am to respond to any emails I missed from the day before.
 I get a lot of emails these days, so please be patient, but I generally respond in 24 hours or less during the week.

 Google Classroom: All assignments and information will be provided through Google Classroom.
 I generally post things every day we have class.
 You can access Google Classroom using the district ID and password.
-Students can either contact me using their district email, which is your IDfirstname.lastname@example.org, for example , or can also send me a Private Message on Google Classroom, using the Private Message post in the Classwork tab.
+Students can either contact me using their district email, which is your IDemail@example.com, for example firstname.lastname@example.org, or can also send me a Private Message on Google Classroom, using the Private Message post in the Classwork tab.